Awaken the World: Background and release

 Following the release of their second extended play Take Over the Moon and English version of "Love Talk", WayV teased their upcoming album by performing a mashup of their new songs "Bad Alive" and "Turn Back Time" in their May 3 Beyond LIVE, an online-dedicated live concert series jointly organized by SM Entertainment and Naver.
 The group then announced they would release their first full-length album Awaken the World on June 9.
 On May 30, a teaser video was released on the group's Twitter account which shows a new version of WayV's logo, as well as an URL to a web-based interactive game that fans could visit and play on mobile to "find clues from WayV and rescue them".
 A video trailer and photos of each member were released one by one as part of the game's reward.
 The music video teaser for "Turn Back Time" was uploaded on the group's official YouTube channel on June 8, 2020.

 Due to issues regarding their outfits, the album was released digitally as scheduled on June 9, while the release of the physical album was delayed to June 18.
 The music video for the lead single "Turn Back Time" was eventually released on June 10.
 The group also released a Korean version of "Turn Back Time" digitally on June 18.

 On July 24, WayV announced they would release an English version of the track "Bad Alive" as a digital single.
-Preceded by series of photos and video teasers, the song was released digitally on June 29 at 17:00 CST while the music video was be released at midnight.
+Preceded by series of photos and video teasers, the song was released digitally on June 29 at 17:00 CST while the music video was released at midnight.